AKASH007045/jpacman-framework/README.md

 About
 -----
-sjhgdjsgh jsdshdh sdyfdkjhcijnedkjnekjnd added by akash Pacman-like game used for teaching software testing.
+hgfyfy sjhgdjsgh jsdshdh sdyfdkjhcijnedkjnekjnd added by akash Pacman-like game used for teaching software testing.
 It exposes students to the use of git, maven, JUnit, and mockito.